Piszmog/rabbitmq-example/README.md

 #### Embedded Server
 To deploy to Cloud Foundry, the platform tries to do health check on the application to ensure the app started successfully.
-To allow this to happen, a server needed to be started.
+To allow this to happen, a server needs to be started.

 ### Pushing
 To push to Cloud Foundry, change directories to where the `manifest.yml` file is located and run